-On April 24, 2015, the Standing Committee of the National People's Congress enacted the Advertising Law of the People's Republic of China ("New Advertising Law").
+On April 24, 2015, the Standing Committee of the National People's Congress enacted the Advertising Law of the People's Republic of China ("New Advertising Law,").
 The New Advertising Law, which was a major overhaul of an advertising law enacted in 1994, increases the potential legal liability of providers of advertising services, and includes provisions intended to strengthen identification of false advertising and the power of regulatory authorities.
 On July 4, 2016, the SAIC issued the Interim Measures of the Administration of Online Advertising (the "SAIC Interim Measures"), effective on September 1, 2016.
 The New Advertising Law and the SAIC Interim Measures both provide that advertisements posted or published through the Internet may not affect users' normal usage of a network, and advertisements published in the form of pop-up windows on the Internet must display a "close" sign prominently and ensure one-key closing of the pop-up windows.
 The SAIC Interim Measures provide that all online advertisements must be marked "Advertisement" so that viewers can easily identify them as such.
-Moreover, the SAIC Interim Measures treat pay-for-click search results as advertisements that are subject to PRC advertisement laws, and require that pay-for-click search results be conspicuously identified on search result pages as advertisements.
+Moreover, the SAIC Interim Measures treat pay-for-click search results as advertisements.
 The New Advertising Law and SAIC Interim Measures will require us to conduct more stringent examination and monitoring of our advertisers and the content of their advertisements.